deverac/floshen/README.md

 In order to build all the projects, a large number of supporting software packages must be installed.
 The packages can be installed using `apt-get`:

-> \# apt-get install autoconf automake autopoint cmake flex g++ git libagg-dev libavcodec-dev libavformat-dev libbison-dev libboost-dev libboost-program-options-dev libboost-thread-dev libcurl4-openssl-dev libgconf2-dev libgif-dev libglew-dev libglib2.0-dev libgtk2.0-dev libjemalloc-dev libjpeg-dev libltdl3-dev liblzma-dev libpango1.0-dev librtmp-dev libsdl1.2-dev libsdl2-dev libsdl2-mixer-dev libsoup2.4-dev libswscale-dev libtool libxml2-dev make nasm pkg-config
+> \# apt-get install autoconf automake autopoint cmake flex g++ git libagg-dev libavcodec-dev libavformat-dev libbison-dev libboost-dev libboost-program-options-dev libboost-thread-dev libcurl4-openssl-dev libgconf2-dev libgif-dev libglew-dev libglib2.0-dev libgtk2.0-dev libjemalloc-dev libjpeg-dev libltdl3-dev libxslt1-dev liblzma-dev libpango1.0-dev librtmp-dev libsdl1.2-dev libsdl2-dev libsdl2-mixer-dev libsoup2.4-dev libswscale-dev libtool libxml2-dev make nasm pkg-config xsltproc

 If you do not want to install all the supporting software packages, but want to build an individual project, you will have to repeatedly attempt to build the